Ma27/SilexExtension/docs/index.md

 ### Filter concept

 The filter concept can be used to generate http responses.
 Use concrete filters to create a view for a specific controllers.
+The filterResponse() can return nothing or an associative array which will be used for the render process.
+If the template engine is inexistent, these values will be sent as headers.

     <?php
     namespace Foo;